singhalpranav22/instagramclone/README.md

 # Instagram Clone
 ___
-An Instagram App Clone made using Flutter Framework & Google Firebase as backend.
+An Instagram App Clone made using Flutter Framework & Google Firebase as backend.........